greenFantasy/cs197-final-project/README.md

 `--table`, Flag to print out a latex table of the results.

 `--eval_vindr`, Flag to indicate the results are for the VinDr dataset (leaving this out indicates CheXpert).

+If exactly two models are included in the arguments, then graphs for paired bootstrap AUC results will be created.